10 Lists

 10.1 Why lists exist

-A vector is homogeneous, but a list is heterogeneous: each element can be a number, a string, a vector, a function, or another list.
+Where a vector is homogeneous, a list is heterogeneous: each element can be a number, a string, a vector of arbitrary length, a function, or even another list, and all of them coexist without interference.

 penguin <- list(